tajbinkhan/loan-app/README.md

 # Loan App With Django Framework

-Money lending application with django framework.
-Only Django Framework and HTMX plugin used for ajax validation and ajax logout.
+Money lending application with Django framework.
+Only Django Framework and HTMX plugin are used for Ajax validation and Ajax logout.

 ## Screenshots